jaxgoodlabs/GIS_portfolio/README.md

 <img width="600" height="400" src="https://user-images.githubusercontent.com/32546509/77230702-6302f680-6b6c-11ea-93ce-bf99898ecf31.jpg">
 </p>

-I then used Canva's color palette generator](https://www.canva.com/colors/color-palette-generator/) to create a custom color palette based on the image I had chosen.
+I then used [Canva's color palette generator](https://www.canva.com/colors/color-palette-generator/) to create a custom color palette based on the image I had chosen.

 <p align="center">
 <img width="500" height="500" src="https://user-images.githubusercontent.com/32546509/77230748-c42aca00-6b6c-11ea-9a7b-a1496b92bafa.JPG">
 </p>

+Back in the Google Maps Styling Wizard, I selected the "Dark" theme to serve as my base template and then proceeded to change the colors of various features using the hex codes from my custom color palette.
+The final product is displayed below.